tschettervictor/truenas-iocage-onlyoffice/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`script onlyoffice.log ./onlyoffice-jail.sh`).
 The script will run for maybe a minute.
 When it finishes, your jail will be created and uptimekuma will be installed.

 ### Notes
-- This script will configure OnlyOffice to run on Nginx port 80 for use behind a reverse proxy
+- This script will configure OnlyOffice to run on Nginx port 80 for use behind a reverse proxy.
+If you have experience with Nginx, you can configure it to run https.
+All the necessary config files are at `/usr/local/etc/onlyoffice/documentserver/nginx`
 - This script is primarily put together for use with nextcloud
 - This script sets the "rejectUnauthorized" field to false instead of true
 - This script uses the default "secret" token.
 If you want to change it, you need to change it in `/usr/local/etc/onlyoffice/documentserver/local.json` and also set it in the the OnlyOffice settings in nextcloud